chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/06-Vulnerable-and-Outdated-Components/Readme.md

 <p align="center">+++++++++</p>

-**Vulnerable and Outdated Components** are weaknesses that occur when web applications depend on old or unpatched software, leaving them exposed to known security exploits.
+A **Vulnerable or Outdated Component** is a web application vulnerability that occurs when a web application depends on old or unpatched software, leaving it exposed to known security exploits.

 **Example:** A company running an outdated version of WordPress (version 4.6) is exposed to known vulnerabilities like unauthenticated Remote Code Execution (RCE).
 Tools like WPScan can identify such versions, and public exploit databases (like Exploit-DB) often contain ready-to-use exploits.